Zyst/computer-science/README.md

-# computer-science
+# Computer Science

-A repo where I drop code as I go learning Comp Sci, based on https://github.com/open-source-society/computer-science
+A repo where I drop coursework as I go about learning Comp Sci, based on https://github.com/open-source-society/computer-science

+Each course should have their own README if relevant.
+I'll add